nikivivi9/Practical-Data-Analysis-Portfolio/Project2/README.md

-# Project 2: Influence of Baseline Characteristics on Smoking Cessation in MDD: A Study of Behavioral and Pharmacological Treatment Effects
+# Influence of Baseline Characteristics on Smoking Cessation in MDD: A Study of Behavioral and Pharmacological Treatment Effects

 ### Project Description